-See the Voluntary dissolution and surrender of authority and liability for taxes and fees section of these instructions for the proper procedures to follow in terminating your business.
+See Voluntary dissolution and surrender of authority and liability for taxes and fees for the proper procedures to follow in terminating your business.

 In the case of a merger or consolidation, only the non-surviving corporation marks the Final return box.